MIguel-tech/qb-mechanicparts/Readme.md

 # WIP

+I will continue to push updates to this along with putting out other useful scripts I feel others may like here on my GitHub so be sure to drop a follow if you enjoy.

 # A Mechanic Job for QBCore Framework
 Features :
 - Allows mechanics or a set job (configurable in Config file) to install vehichle upgrades as usable items.